stackriot/dokku-gulp-tasks/README.md

 gulp db:dump-local [--env <env>]
 ```

-Dumps the database from your local Vagrant machine to the `.tmp` directory.
+Dumps the database from the local Vagrant machine to the `.tmp` directory.

 ```sh
 gulp db:dump-remote [--env <env>] [--mariadb]